mozilla/socialapi-dev/docs/socialAPI.md

 These methods are available to all Widget and ServiceWindow content.

-TODO: Can Widget and ServiceWindow content send and receive the same messages as the Service Worker, or does that complicate things?

 Methods:
 --------
 ### `navigator.mozSocial.getWorker()`

 returns a reference to the Service Worker.

 The content can then call postMessage on it as normal.
+Messages posted this way may be private implementation messages or any of the standard `social.` messages described above.

 ### `openServiceWindow( url, name, options, title, readyCallback)`
 NOTE The openServiceWindow call is likely to change.